What Should You Eat Before Getting Tattooed?

 Caffeine increases your heart rate and, thus, increases your blood flow.
 This can cause you to feel sudden rushes and crashes of energy, which can leave you unsettled and shaky.

 Such spells aren’t something you want to have while someone attempts to use needles to on your skin.
 Not only could this ruin the work, but it could also leave you with an injury.
+For this reason, try to lay off the caffeine on the day of getting your tattoo.

 Salt and Dairy